 Singapore’s longest-running, icon of a nightclub first opened its doors to revellers back in 1991, famously championing and propelling the dance music movement throughout Asia.
 Loved by generations, it continues to stand the test of time and stay ahead of trends.
-Zouk has evolved from funky upstart to Singapore institution attracting some of the biggest names in dance music including Avicii, Paul Oakenfold, Hardwell and the Chemical Bros.
+Zouk has evolved from funky upstart to an institution attracting some of the biggest names in dance music including Avicii, Paul Oakenfold, Hardwell and The Chemical Brothers.
 Anyone who’s anyone on the Southeast Asian clubbing circuit has passed through its doors, so if that doesn’t include you... then what are you waiting for?

-Of all the rooftop bars in all the towns in all the world, Cé La Vi’s one of the top (geddit?) ones – its inclusion in DJMag’s Top 100 Clubs of 2016 list is testament to that.
-Boasting 360 degree views over the lion city, Cé La Vi is a hot spot to be seen.
+Cé La Vi is one of the top (geddit?) ones – and its climb to the 67th spot in the DJMag’s Top 100 Clubs of 2018 list is a testament to that.
+Boasting 360-degree views over the lion city, Cé La Vi is a hot spot to be seen.
 If you want to fit in with its A-list frequenters then be sure to dress the part.
-The club is known for throwing some incredible parties DJ’d by local and international names.
+The club is known for throwing some incredible parties DJ’d by local and international names including Armin van Buuren, Fedde le Grand, Bob Sinclar, Roger Sanchez and Jazzy Jeff.
 Music genres range from nu disco to house, and dance hip-hop to afro-Latin.

 If organisation isn’t your strongest suit then 1-Altitude is a swanky no brainer.
 The venue is a restaurant, bar and nightclub spread over three floors, taking the fuss out of party planning.
-First line your stomachs at Stellar, an Aussie gourmet restaurant on the 62nd floor.
-Next, get Instagram duties out the way on the 63rd floor rooftop, 1-Altitude Gallery & Bar, which boasts panoramic views of the city.
-Finally, let loose on the 61st floor nightclub, Altimate, with hi-tech visual and sound effects bouncing from body to body.
+Once you've line your stomachs at Stellar and get Instagram duties out the way at 1-Altitude Gallery & Bar, let loose on the 61st floor nightclub, Altimate, with hi-tech visual and sound effects bouncing from body to body.

 The iconic nightclub from The Bund in Shanghai has ventured over to Singapore shores, opening on the 71st floor of Swissôtel The Stamford.
-Designed by Shanghai based NAÇO, one of the club’s most striking features is a jaw-dropping cloud-shaped art installation hanging above the centre bar – it’s also a handy meeting spot when you lose your pals.
-Each month, Bar Rouge hosts exciting themed nights including entertainment from aerial dancers and hot shot DJ’s from Shanghai.
+Designed by Shanghai-based NAÇO, one of the club’s most striking features is a jaw-dropping cloud-shaped art installation hanging above the centre bar – it’s also a handy meeting spot when you lose your pals.
+Each month, Bar Rouge hosts exciting themed nights including entertainment from aerial dancers and hotshot DJ’s.
 If the VIP treatment sounds like your kind of thing, there’s a VIP Mezzanine on the 72nd floor with room for 50 guests.

-Empire is a sophisticated nightspot for the working professional crowd, as city girls and boys gather to unwind after a long week in the office.
-This penthouse lounge sits 45 floors above the Central Business District, right next to Raffles Place MRT – perfect to catch the sunset as the surrounding buildings illuminate the city.
-There are happy hour deals from Monday to Saturday, and every Friday and Saturday night from 6pm there's a dual late-night party series featuring top local DJs spinning chart hits to hip-hop and electro.
+A sophisticated nightspot for the working professional crowd to unwind after a long week in the office, this sky lounge sits 45 floors above the CBD, right next to Raffles Place MRT, also making it perfect to catch the sunset as the surrounding buildings illuminate the city.
+There are happy hour deals from Monday to Saturday, and every Friday and Saturday night from 10pm, there's a dual late-night party series featuring top local DJs spinning chart hits to hip-hop and electro.
 PS: the bar also stocks huge sized champagne bottles for thirsty clubbers to refuel on.

 Wink wink, nudge nudge, bang bang…in that order.
-This nightclub at Marina Bay’s Pan Pacific Hotel is a high energy buffet of crazy times, a new approach to high-end merry making.
-Partygoers come dressed to impress but leave any pretence at the door.
+This nightclub at Pan Pacific Hotel is a high energy buffet of crazy times.
+Partygoers come dressed to impress but leave all inhibitions at the door.
 Celebs from Will-I-Am to LMFAO have partied here, so you know you’re in trendy company.
-Bang Bang uses a state-of-the-art L’Acoustics sound system and a 45 foot long high-resolution LED wall, to help elevate guest experience to the new heights.
-Expect a steady stream of international guest DJs spinning a mix of nu disco, deep house, hip-hop and more.
-Look out for the occasional pillow fight, too.
+The club uses state-of-the-art L’Acoustics sound system and a 45-foot-long high-resolution LED wall to help elevate guest experience to the new heights.
+Expect a steady stream of local and international guest DJs spinning a mix of nu-disco, deep house, hip-hop and more.
+Look out for the occasional pillow fight and bear mascot, too.